iotaledger/integration-services/documentation/docs/basics/authentication/example_node.md

 ### 5. Set the JWT as Axios Header

-When using Axios the JWT can easily be set as a default header that will be used in every subsequent request.
+When you use Axios, the JWT can easily be set as a default header that will be used in every subsequent request.
 This step may differ depending on your preferred HTTP client library.

 ```js title="./authenticate.js"
 import axios from 'axios';